Great Cheverell Hill

 The site consists of unimproved species-rich chalk grassland on the edge of Salisbury Plain, parts of it with over forty plant species per square metre, and supports some uncommon butterflies.
 Its slopes of the Lower Chalk mostly face south-west, and there are two combes.
 The sward is notable for upright brome (Bromus erectus) and sheep's fescue (Festuca ovina).
-Other plants include quaking grass! crested hair-grass, Bird's-foot-trefoil, dwarf thistle, small scabious (Scabiosa columbaria) and hoary plantain (Plantago media).
+Other plants include quaking grass, crested hair-grass, Bird's-foot-trefoil, dwarf thistle, small scabious (Scabiosa columbaria) and hoary plantain (Plantago media).

+All of the land within the site designated as Great Cheverell Hill SSSI is owned by the Ministry of Defence.